Evolution of Customer Service: From Call and Contact Centers to CRM

 • Social networks.

-When the entire process is properly designed and implemented, a large set of customer data is available to agents, along with a wider/richer environment.
+When the communication process is effectively designed and executed, agents have access to a vast array of customer data, along with a more extensive and enriched environment.

-Companies are emphasizing omnichannel approaches that include search-based self-service and the use of knowledge bases.
-However, a certain paradox appears that self-service often leads to an increasing number of incoming phone calls by as much as 10-15%.
+Companies are placing a strong emphasis on omnichannel strategies that incorporate search-based self-service and the utilization of knowledge bases.
+Nevertheless, a notable paradox arises, as self-service frequently results in an increase in incoming phone calls by as much as 10-15%.

-Customers are increasingly sophisticated and attentive to the quality of service they receive.
-Each individual expects accurate and contextual support in real-time, regardless of the device they are using.
-If these expectations are not met, it can lead to a loss of confidence in the service.
-However, when customer support effectively resolves issues, it fosters a positive perception of both the product and the company, ultimately enhancing customer loyalty.
+Customers are becoming increasingly discerning and attentive to the quality of service they receive.
+Individuals anticipate accurate and contextual service in real-time, irrespective of the device they are utilizing.
+Failure to meet these expectations can result in a decline in trust.
+Conversely, when customer service or support successfully addresses issues, it cultivates a favorable perception of both the product and the company, ultimately bolstering customer loyalty.

-The quality of service in the contact center can be improved by two complementary models:
+The quality of service can be enhanced by adhering to two complementary models:

-• Qualitative or psychological, which refer to issues of how services are provided and perceived, ie. whether the customer is satisfied with the response and whether the agent is user-friendly.
-These models are more empirical and come from social sciences and marketing, and
+• Qualitative or psychological, which pertain to the manner in which services are delivered and perceived, i.e., whether the customer is satisfied with the response and whether the agent is approachable.
+These models are more empirical and derive from social sciences and marketing.

-• Quantitative or analytical, which are provided using common analytical techniques, such as queuing theory, text mining, and data mining models.
+• Quantitative or analytical, implementing standard analytical techniques, such as the queuing theory, text mining, and data mining models.

-Eventually, all models aim to meet key performance indicators – contact center KPIs, which are further used to measure agent performance and overall productivity,
+All models strive to achieve key performance indicators – contact center KPIs, which are subsequently employed to assess agent performance and overall productivity.